hanshanley/harris-trump-coverage/README.md

-# List of US-Based Wesbites Considered in Kamala Harris and Donald Trump Coverage
+# List of US-Based Wesbites Considered in Kamala Harris and Donald Trump Coverage Blog Post